 Also Native American crafts for kids tipi (“teepee”) are often seen as walking a fine line of cultural appropriation.
 So, be aware of that.

-Study authentic Native American crafts and honor the work before making a craft!
+Study authentic Native American crafts and honor the work, culture, and traditions before making a craft!

 Native American Heritage Month Crafts and Activities

-An important thing to remember when doing Native American/ Indian crafts and projects is to:
+An important thing to remember when doing Native American/ Indian crafts and Native American activities with children is to:

 - Learn about the tribe(s) the specific craft represents